ktf/rooture/README.md

 What is this?
 =============

-ROOTure |ˈrʌtʃə| is modest attempt at having a LISP-like language where [ROOT](https://root.cern.ch) is a first class citizen.
+ROOTure |ˈrʌtʃə| is my modest attempt at having a LISP-like language where [ROOT](https://root.cern.ch) is a first class citizen.
 This means that the language itself not only tries to simplify interoperability with ROOT but considers by design the ROOT object model as a fundation of its